rrrjesus/fsphpmvc/README.md

 ---

 **Licença:**
-Este projeto está sob a licença [inserir nome da licença, por exemplo: MIT].
+Este projeto está sob a licença MIT.